Basic Lithuanian Phrases

-The guide uses simple English sounds. "ay" = as in "say". "ee" = as in "see". "ah" = as in "father". "ch" = as in "church".
-The stress in Lithuanian usually falls on the first syllable.
+How to read the pronunciation guide: The guide uses simple English sounds. "ay" = as in "say". "ee" = as in "see". "ah" = as in "father". "ch" = as in "church".
+Lithuanian stress is not always predictable, so use the audio where available.
 The letter "š" sounds like "sh", "ž" sounds like the "s" in "measure", and "č" sounds like "ch".
 When in doubt, speak slowly and clearly.

 | Lithuanian | Pronunciation | English |